convert road bike to flat bar

 • Setting up flat handlebar’s brake:

-Now it’s the time to set up the brake since the brake of the older drop handlebars will not fit with the flat handlebar.
+Now it’s time to set up the brake since the brake of the older drop handlebars will not fit with the flat handlebar.
 People can find brakes in two forms: hydraulic and mechanical.
 The most frequent brake used on hybrid or mountain bikes is hydraulic, whereas road bikes most often use cable braking systems; therefore, mechanical brakes.

-One will firstly purchase the braking levers to set the brake.
+One will first purchase the braking levers to set the brake.
 A person may find a variety of brake levers depending on materials, designs, shapes, and prices.
 There is no straightforward answer on how to choose the appropriate brake levers.
 Before purchasing, one has to research and check if the brake levers suit them.

 However, one must prioritize purchasing premium-quality brake levers for overall safety and performance.